 4kW Solar System Price

-As a price guide, a good quality 4kW solar system in Sydney will cost around $5000 to $6000 fully installed, or around only $105 a month over 5 years.
-This would be using the best panels from China such as Trina Honey Plus 310W modules and a top of the range string inverter from SMA.
+As a price guide, a good quality 4kW solar system in Sydney will cost around $4000 to $5000 fully installed, or around only $105 a month over 5 years.
+This would be using the best panels from a Chinese brand such as Trina Solar and a top of the range string inverter from Sungrow.
 Expect to pay up to $1,000 on top of this for the latest solar panel technology that will give you around 350W per panel.
-These price estimates are after the government rebate of approximately $2500 and are fully installed and grid-connected excluding metering.
+These price estimates are after the government rebate of approximately $1444 and are fully installed and grid-connected excluding metering.
 Our price is always a fully inclusive price, subject to confirmation by our system designers who will often need to conduct a site inspection.

 Over 80% of our installations are now Smart Solar Power Systems using the latest technology from Enphase.
 Enphase microinverters allow for panel-level output and the best online monitoring platform available for households.
 More information on smart solar is available here: 10 Key Benefits of Smart Solar Systems